Travel and earn money at the same time. If that sounds great to you, think about becoming an Au Pair in Italy!

 Be sure to speak to your tax preparer to see if any of these fees can be deducted as a charitable donation.

-For all au pairs in Italy (short and long term), you will have free time, usually mornings or afternoons.
+For all au pairs in Italy, you will have free time, usually mornings or afternoons.
 1 day a week completely free (usually Sunday) and if you are on the 40 hour track, you also receive either 2 days off each week or 1 day and 2 half days off.
 There are normally 2 to 3 evenings each week that you are free for outings with friends.

 Before you arrive in Italy, you will receive a timetable with duties and working days/hours, so you know exactly the working time.
 The family must respect your time off.
 Should the family require you to work outside the usual working hours this must be agreed by both sides and any extra hours worked must be paid.